AsceASLOP/soc-honeypot-lab/README.md

 # Step 6: Configure NSG (Network Security Group)

 - Select NSG in the resource group
+- Delete the current RDP inbound rule
-- Create an Inbound Security Rule allowing any traffic to the VM
+- Create an Inbound Security Rule allowing any traffic to the VM:
 - The rule should look like this when creating it:

 <img width="1078" height="1863" alt="Configuring-NSG" src="https://github.com/user-attachments/assets/3dfcceef-f6b7-460b-8985-184d1f3bb137" />